Vector-valued orthogonal modular forms: The sub vector bundle

-We postpone the proof of this lemma for a while and continue the proof of Step \ref{step+2}.
-From Lemma \ref{lem: I-trivialization boundary}, we see that if ${\VIl}=\bigoplus_{r} V(r)$ is the weight decomposition for $T$ with $V(r)$ the weight $r$ subspace, the $I$-trivialization of ${\El}$ over $C^{\circ}$ extends to an isomorphism
+We postpone the proof of this claim for a while and continue the proof of Lemma \ref{step+2}.
+From Claim \ref{claim: I-trivialization boundary}, we see that if ${\VIl}=\bigoplus_{r} V(r)$ is the weight decomposition for $T$ with $V(r)$ the weight $r$ subspace, the $I$-trivialization of ${\El}$ over $C^{\circ}$ extends to an isomorphism

 over $C$.
 Since $V(I)_{\lambda}^{U}\subset V(\lambda_{1})$ by Proposition \ref{lem: V(I)lJ weight}, we obtain